BIDS-numpy/presentation-AIMS-2020/README.md

 converted a subset of the data that is relevant for the example in this presentation to `.npz` format so it can be read-in by `numpy` directly.
 The download of this converted dataset is included in the notebook.
-If you want to access the original data (or any of the other parker probe data) you will need to
+If you want to access the original data (or any of the other Parker probe data) you will need to
 [build CDF from source](https://spacepy.github.io/install.html).